Exoodes/Hyphenation-comparison/README.md

     - `-rx` where x can be an arbitrary number higher than 0, it sets `right_hyphen_min` for hyphenating process
     - `-f `file_path` option specifies a file with words to be hyphenated, if not specified, words from terminal will be hyphenated
 - After the arguments must be a file with only patterns
-- Example of usage for hyphenation from file `./hyphenator -l2 -r2 -f assets/thai_words.dic assets/thai_patterns.tex` or from terminal `./hyphenator -l2 -r2 assets/thai_patterns.tex`
+- Example of usage for hyphenation from file `./bin/hyphenator -l2 -r2 -f assets/thai_words.dic assets/thai_patterns.tex` or from terminal `./bin/hyphenator -l2 -r2 assets/thai_patterns.tex`
-- When hyphenating from the terminal, some commands can be used
+- When hyphenating from the terminal, some commands can be used to change hyphenation process
     - `:q` Ends the hyphenator program
     - `:lx` Sets the `left_hyphen_min` to number `x`
     - `:rx` Sets the `right_hyphen_min` to number `x`